school-of-data/r-consortium-proposal/README.md

 ## The Problem
-R has great tools for accessing and analysing open data sources, which would be hugely beneficial to civil society organisations (CSOs) and journalists.
-However there is a low level of awareness of R in these communities and specialized courses -- especially in languages other than English -- are not available.
+R has great tools for accessing and analysing open data sources, which would be hugely beneficial to journalists.
+However there is a low level of awareness of R in the journalism community and specialized courses -- especially in languages other than English -- are not available.

-Being able to work with data and communicating the results will enable CSOs to make more informed decisions and to have impact in their fields.
 Journalists can profit from data skills because they allow them to access diverse data, do more profound research and communicate through visualisations.

-There are many introductory R courses for a broad audience and we are planning to build ontop of them, i.e., do the basic introduction with available material (e.g. [swirl](http://swirlstats.com/)) and and beyond this use specialised material for CSOs and journalists, which still needs to be developed.
+There are many introductory R courses for a broad audience and we are planning to build ontop of them, i.e., do the basic introduction with available material (e.g. [swirl](http://swirlstats.com/)) and and beyond this use specialised material for journalists, which still needs to be developed.
+In order to be able to tailor material for the needs of journalists we sent out a survey to journalists all over the world to assess what those needs are.

 ## The Plan